Ph.D. Clinical Psychology at Pacific Graduate School of Psychology

 The Ph.D.
-Program at PAU is deeply committed to educating well rounded clinical psychologists who are capable and competent as both researchers and clinicians.
+Clinical Psychology Program at Palo Alto University (PAU), Pacific Graduate School of Psychology (PGSP) is deeply committed to educating well-rounded clinical psychologists who are capable and competent as both researchers and clinicians.
 Students are taught to be science minded while appreciating the larger role of psychology in alleviating suffering in the world.
 This balance includes learning to value evidence-based clinical models while maintaining the responsibilities psychologists have to their community, society, and profession.
 An outstanding faculty of clinicians and researchers provides rigorous classroom instruction, clinical supervision, and research mentoring to help students find the right balance for them.
 Working within a training model best described as "practitioner-scientist," students systematically move through five years of coursework and practica to acquire Ph.D.-level competence and capability in areas of psychological theory, research, and practice.
 The Ph.D.
 Clinical Psychology program is accredited by the American Psychological Association (APA).

 - To produce students and graduates who are critically reflective and informed consumers and producers of psychological knowledge and associated clinical sciences.